digitallyserviced/tviewwiki/ANSII.md

 }
 ```

-When you run this program, you must pipe text to it.
+When you run this program, you must pipe text into it.
 To illustrate the handling of ANSII escape sequences, you could do the following on Linux:

 ```bash
 ls -l --color=always | go run main.go